jemacchi/cdxd/README.md

 ## Basic Usage

-Currently only Sequence Diagrams are fully implemented, that means that you can use doclet @cdxd.call, @cdxd.callback & @cdxd.note on your code as this
+Currently Sequence & Class Diagrams are fully implemented, that means that you can use doclets like

+* @cdxd.call, @cdxd.callback & @cdxd.note (for sequence diagrams) or
+* @cdxd.class, @cdxd.interface, @cdxd.abstract, @cdxd.inherits, @cdxd.composedBy, @cdxd.aggregatedWith, @cdxd.associatedWith & @cdxd.implements (for class diagrams)

+### Sequence Diagrams

+Basic usage for sequence diagrams

 ```javascript